ingkebil/development/scrum/Definition of Done Team <team name>.md

 * redefining interfaces

 1) see *defect fix/patch* and *minor update*, additionally:
+2) acceptance citeria/requirements should be met
-2) system or system integration tests should be passed
+3) system or system integration tests should be passed
-3) an validation/acceptance test specification should be added to AM-systems, for accreditation purposes
+4) an validation/acceptance test specification should be added to AM-systems, for accreditation purposes
-4) an implementation plan should be added to AM-systems, for accreditation purposes
+5) an implementation plan should be added to AM-systems, for accreditation purposes